-The following College and program policies apply to all students when taking an examination or quiz:
+The following MCCC and MCCC Nursing Program policies should be closely reviewed and adhered to while taking an examination/quiz::

-- Standards of Professionalism - Honesty/Professional Ethics Policy - Examination Policy - MCCC Academic Dishonesty Policy - Exams will be administered electronically using an online assessment program called ExamSoft/Examplify.
-Students will be required to provide their own portable computing device that will support the assessment software. - a.
-Students must view Minimum System Requirements (MSRs) to ensure devices are supported for computerized exams.
-MSRs can be viewed at: Examplify: Minimum System Requirements ExamSoft - b.
+- Standards of Professionalism - Honesty/Professional Ethics Policy - Examination Policy - MCCC Academic Dishonesty Policy - 1.
+Exams will be administered electronically using an online assessment program called ExamSoft/Examplify.
+Students will be required to provide their own computer (laptop/tablet) that will support the assessment software. - a.
+Students must view Minimum System Requirements (MSRs) to ensure devices are supported for computerized exams. - b.
 Further assistance can be provided by the ExamSoft support team at: Contact ExamSoft For Your Next Assessment Platform - 2.
 When necessary, remote testing using ExamID and ExamMonitor (or similar product) may be required.
 Faculty will provide additional information regarding requirements when taking an electronic exam at the time of testing. - 3.
-Students new to ExamSoft will participate in a mock exam prior to any course exams for process training. - 4.
+Students new to Exam Soft will participate in a mock exam prior to taking any course exams for process training. - 4.
 Students will receive a password to download the exam.
 Students must download the exam prior to the scheduled examination time. - 5.
 Any Microsoft Anti-Virus programs must be DISABLED before beginning the exam.